DeadAlready/node-foldermap/README.md

 * path - required, the string path of file
 * ext - limit the files to have a specific extension
-* type - ['file','folder'] - limit the subfiles to either type
+* type - ['file','directory'] - limit the subfiles to either type
 * match - regular expression string to match filename against
 * recursive - whether to traverse folders recursively, defaults to true
 * relative - true or string, files are added to folder with relative paths